cfmrp/mtool/README.md

 For all scorers, the `--trace` command-line option will enable per-item scores in the result (indexed by graph identifiers).
-For MCES and SMATCH, the `--limit` option controls the maximum number of node pairings or random restarts, respectively, to attempt during the search (with defaults `500000` and `5`, respectively).
+For MCES and SMATCH, the `--limit` option controls the maximum number of node pairings or hill-climbing iterations, respectively, to attempt during the search (with defaults `500000` and `5`, respectively).

 Analytics
 ---------